shabeer-syed/acesinehrs/_pages/theory.md

           Since the late 1990s, the initial "ACE domains" have undergone numerous expansions across studies.
 Whilst this variation helped innovate and adapt indicators of ACEs to different goals, there is currently little consistency in the definition and inclusion of ACEs.
 The large variation of measured ACEs also means there is no agreed reference standard for developing new measures of ACEs.
         </p>
         <p class="content-text">
           Previous studies have mainly assessed the validity and relevance of ACEs based on their risk association with poorer health outcomes in adulthood.
-However, most studies reporting on the negative health effects of ACEs are based on cross-sectional samples of adults asked to recall experiences from childhood <a href="https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext" target="_blank" class="text-blue-600 font-medium hover:underline">(1)</a>.
-Recent birth cohort studies, however, reveal that ACEs are relatively poor predictors of negative health outcomes in adulthood relative to other socioeconomic factors <a href="https://jamanetwork.com/journals/jamapediatrics/article-abstract/2775420" target="_blank" class="text-blue-600 font-medium hover:underline">(2)</a>.
+However, most studies reporting on the negative health effects of ACEs are based on cross-sectional samples of adults asked to recall experiences from childhood<sup><a href="https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext" target="_blank" class="text-blue-600 font-medium hover:underline">1</a></sup>.
+Recent birth cohort studies, however, reveal that ACEs are relatively poor predictors of negative health outcomes in adulthood relative to other socioeconomic factors<sup><a href="https://jamanetwork.com/journals/jamapediatrics/article-abstract/2775420" target="_blank" class="text-blue-600 font-medium hover:underline">2</a></sup>.
         </p>

         <!-- ADDED PULL QUOTE FOR READABILITY -->
         <div class="border-l-4 border-l-blue-400 bg-blue-50 p-5 rounded-r-lg my-6">
           <p class="text-blue-900 font-medium mb-0" style="font-size: 16px; line-height: 1.6;">
-            <i class="fas fa-quote-left text-blue-300 mr-2"></i> Global studies by the World Health Organization show that traumatic stress symptoms naturally resolve on average six years after a linked traumatic event (e.g., an ACE) <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5632781/" target="_blank" class="text-blue-600 hover:underline">(3)</a>, <a href="https://jamanetwork.com/journals/jamapsychiatry/fullarticle/2595039" target="_blank" class="text-blue-600 hover:underline">(4)</a>.
+            <i class="fas fa-quote-left text-blue-300 mr-2"></i> Global studies by the World Health Organization show that traumatic stress symptoms naturally resolve on average six years after a linked traumatic event (e.g., an ACE)<sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5632781/" target="_blank" class="text-blue-600 hover:underline">3</a>, <a href="https://jamanetwork.com/journals/jamapsychiatry/fullarticle/2595039" target="_blank" class="text-blue-600 hover:underline">4</a></sup>.
           </p>
         </div>